Eddie spent 35 years in the automotive business with Honda. He is an ASE certified master technician and has bruised knuckles to prove it.

 If you have a noise in your car and you can't seem to figure it out, ask me about it in the comment box below and I will answer your question as soon as possible.

-More by Eddie Carrara on Car Noises
+More Articles About Car Noises

 - Diagnosing a Wheel Bearing Noise.
 Your mechanic says you need a wheel bearing.
 What's a wheel bearing?
 Pictures, video, and my own interpretation of what a wheel bearing is, what its job is, where it's located, and the noises it makes.